-You may be a cruise fanatic, but have you ever tried an UnCruise?
-We review UnCruise Adventures’ small-ship adventure voyages so you can decide if it’s the right vacation for you.
+You might be a cruise fanatic, but have you ever tried an UnCruise?
+I review UnCruise Adventures’ small-ship adventure voyages so you can decide if it’s the right vacation for you.

 Mr. SBC and I recently took a seven-day UnCruise through Alaska’s Inside Passage, and loved our adventurous vacation.
 We hiked on top of a glacier, kayaked around Glacier Bay, and bushwhacked through dense temperate rainforest.
 We had a blast, but is an UnCruise a good choice for you?